 LINARI LAW

-Luxembourg boosts competitiveness in active ETFs to rival Ireland
+Luxembourg strengthens its position in active ETFs to challenge rival Ireland

 Luxembourg is advancing in the active ETF market, challenging Ireland’s dominance.
 With regulatory innovations and tax incentives, it’s attracting fund managers and investors alike.
 The CSSF now allows semi-transparent active UCITS ETFs, enhancing flexibility.
 The recent abolition of the subscription tax further strengthens its appeal.
 Could Luxembourg become Europe’s leading hub for active ETFs?